-- Being part of a community garden increases people’s knowledge of being more self-sufficient by growing their own food and cooking healthy meals.
+- Learning new skills.
+Being part of a community garden increases people’s knowledge of being more self-sufficient by growing their own food and cooking healthy meals.

-- Community gardens increase green space and help the environment.
+- Increasing green space and helping the environment.
 They reduce the amount of carbon and nitrogen in the atmosphere, and they increase the amount of oxygen we breathe in.

-- Settling into a new country can get very busy and very isolating.
-Community gardens offer a way for people to connect with their neighbours, explore a new hobby, and learn and teach new skills.
+- Getting to know your neighbours.
+Settling into a new country can get very busy and very isolating.
+Community gardens offer a way for people to connect with others in who live close and explore a shared hobby.

 The easiest way to find a local community garden is to search online.
 There are also organizations, like Sustain Ontario, that are trying to set up a province-wide network of community gardens.
 They even have a map of regional community gardens programs in Ontario!

-What if I want to start my own community garden?
+How do I start my own community garden?

 Many organizations and even local governments support groups that want to start their own community garden.